 Psychopharmacology: drug abuse; the pharmacology of neurotransmitters; drug tolerance.

-Faith and Science: how a Christian faith can speak to and accomodate current science
+Faith and Science: how a Christian faith can speak to and accommodate current science

 At this point, I am not taking any students into my research group.